Full Length Research Article

 Gelatin Extraction

 First, pretreatment was carried out.
 The skin of striped catfish was soaked in acid (CH3COOH) and base (NaOH).
-Each striped catfish skin (30 grams) was wrapped in filter cloth and soaked in 0.12 mol CH3COOH.
+Each striped catfish skin (30 grams) was wrapped in filter cloth and soaked in 0.12 M CH3COOH.
 The skin weight/solution ratio is 1/10 (w/ v) and stirred for 60 minutes at room temperature (18-24°C).
-Then, the skin was rinsed with running water until the pH is neutral (6.0-7.0).
-Furthermore, the skin was soaked using 0.2 mol of NaOH.
+Then, the skin was rinsed with running water until the pH was neutral (6.0-7.0).
+Furthermore, the skin was soaked using 0.2 M NaOH.
 The skin weight/solution ratio is 1/10 (w/ v) and stirred for 60 minutes at room temperature (18-24°C).
-Subsequently, the skin was rinsed with running water until the pH is neutral (6.0-7.0) [5].
-After pretreatment, the skin was put in distilled water with a ratio of skin weight/distilled water 1/10 (w/v) and heated using a water bath (58°C) for 60 minutes [5].
-The drying process of gelatin was performed refer to [12] with modification.
-The extract of gelatin was filtered using filter cloth before transferring onto a petri dish for drying at a temperature of 65°C.
+Subsequently, the skin was rinsed with running water until the pH was neutral (6.0-7.0) [5].
+After pretreatment, the skin was put in distilled water with a ratio of skin weight/distilled water of 1/10 (w/v) and heated using a water bath (58°C) for 60 minutes [5].
+The drying process of gelatin was performed according to [12] with modifications.
+The extract of gelatin was filtered using filter cloth before being transferred onto a petri dish for drying at a temperature of 65°C.

 Modified TG Gelatin Production